 The Students at the Center Distinguished Fellows are a diverse group of education leaders from around New England, each selected for their vision, contributions and impact in the student-centered learning movement in the region.
 The Fellows’ overarching goals are:

-- to communicate research findings in ways that make them actionable and accessible for policymakers and practitioners to maximize students’ academic achievement, particularly for those students who have been historically underserved.
+- to communicate research findings in ways that make them actionable and accessible for policymakers and practitioners in order to maximize students’ academic achievement, particularly for those students who have been historically underserved.

 The Distinguished Fellows work alongside research teams, youth researchers, and other key partners of the Research Collaborative to build the evidence base for student-centered learning and to bridge research, practice, and policy.

 Meet the second cohort of Distinguished Fellows